DevonJames/oip-arweave-indexer/KEEPDB_UPDATE_FIX_SUMMARY.md

 ### How the System Should Work

-1. **Publishing Phase**: When a record is published to Arweave, it's immediately indexed locally with `recordStatus: "pending confirmation in Arweave"`
+1. **Publishing Phase**: When a record is published to Arweave, it's immediately indexed locally with `recordStatus: "pending confirmation in Arweave"` and an **estimated** block height
 2. **Confirmation Phase**: The `keepDBUpToDate` function runs periodically (every 30 seconds) and:
+   - Calculates `maxArweaveBlockInDB` by **excluding** pending records (this is intentional!)
-   - Queries Arweave GraphQL for transactions with OIP tags (`Index-Method: "OIP"`, `Ver: "0.8.0"`)
+   - Queries Arweave GraphQL for transactions with OIP tags **after** that max block
-   - Fetches full transaction data from the blockchain
+   - When it finds the confirmed transaction, it fetches full transaction data from the blockchain
-   - Processes each transaction and indexes it with `recordStatus: "original"`
+   - Processes the transaction with the **actual** block height and `recordStatus: "original"`
-   - **Should replace** any existing "pending confirmation" record with the same DID
+   - Calls `indexRecord` which **updates** the existing pending record to "original" status

+**Why pending records are excluded from max block**: This ensures the system will re-process them when they appear confirmed on the blockchain.
+The pending record has an estimated block, but when confirmed, the transaction will be found at its actual block height and properly updated.

 ## Fixes Implemented